Starch usually not hydrolyzed. Gelatin not liquefied. Sodium hippurate not hydrolyzed. Pyrrolidonearylamidase & Voges-Proskauer

 Lancefield group H or non-groupable.

-Gram positive cocci, 0.8-1.2 μm in diameter, grouped in short to long chains, non-
+Gram-positive cocci, 0.8-1.2 μm in diameter, grouped in short to long chains,

-Most strains produce alpha-reaction on blood agar (but one strain produced
+Most strains produce alpha-hemolysis on blood agar (but one strain produced

 Matt or glossy type colonies may be produced, usually 0.7 to 0.9 mm in diameter on

-Fails to grow in presence of 6.5 per cent NaCl or in skim milk containing 0.1 per cent
+variable.
+Fails to grow in presence of 6.5% NaCl or in skim milk containing 0.1 per

-methylene blue.
+cent methylene blue.
 Most cultures grow on blood agar containing 40% bile.
-Final pH in
+Final pH

 Isolated from the blood stream or "heart vegetation" of endocarditis in humans.
 Occasionally isolated from infected sinuses and teeth